btfiles/UBpermGFP/README.md

 # UBpermGFP
-An implementation of the permutation test for unbalanced, within-subjects globa field power (GFP) differences.
+An implementation of the permutation test for unbalanced, within-subjects global field power (GFP) differences.